caitaozhan/stress/README.md

 # Introduction
 It is interesting to see how the CPU advances throughout the years.
 This repository is a simple performance benchmark, derived from my workflow that heavily uses Python3 and Numpy.
 Different than other benchmarks, my benchmark's performance metric **has actual meanings**.
-The metric is the **runtime of completing some number of task concurrently**, and each task is fixed -- repeating $10\times10$ matrix multiplication $10^7$ times.
+The metric is the **runtime (in seconds) of completing some number of tasks concurrently**, and each task is fixed -- repeating $10\times10$ matrix multiplication $10^7$ times.

 # My CPU Performance Benchmark
 Stress a CPU by small matrix multiplication (I observe that small matrix multipliaction in Numpy only uses a single core, while large matrix multiplication may use multi-core).
 To start the benchmark, please run the following in the terminal: